-This professional doctoral seminar is designed to explore the influence of postmodern and post-Christian culture upon the contemporary practice of youth ministry.
+Students will explore the influence of postmodern and post-Christian culture upon the contemporary practice of youth ministry.
 Emphasis will be placed upon theological and practical evaluation of contemporary trends in youth ministry.
 Students will analyze various contemporary approaches to local church youth ministry with the goal of developing biblically sound and theologically sound ministry strategies to be implemented in current youth and adult culture.